frederic-nevers/moodle-filter_multiembed/readme.md

 # Supported services

 The following services are currently supported.
-Please contact me on Twitter at @fred_nevers if you would like a service to be added
+Services will be added on a regular basis.
+Please add an issue [here](https://github.com/frederic-nevers/moodle-filter_multiembed/issues) if you would like a service to be added
    1. CodePen - http://codepen.io
    2. eMaze - https://www.emaze.com
    3. Haiku Deck - https://www.haikudeck.com